Sign on Bonus eligible!

-The job incumbent is required to demonstrate the knowledge and skills necessary to provide patient care appropriate to the age of the patients served on the unit(s).
+The job incumbent is required to demonstrate the knowledge and skills necessary to provide patient care appropriate to the age of the patients served on their assigned unit(s).

 This requires that the incumbent demonstrates knowledge of the principles of growth and development as well as the physical, emotional and psycho-social needs of the patient population served.

-Work requires the interpersonal skills necessary to comfort family members and/or significant others; to communicate effectively and concisely with other patient care providers; and to instruct family members and/or significant others in home care procedures.
+Work requires the interpersonal skills necessary to comfort patients, family members and/or significant others; to communicate effectively and concisely with other patient care providers; and to instruct patients, family members and/or significant others in self-care/home care procedures.

 Job seekers will be afforded equal opportunity regardless of their race, ethnicity, veteran status or disability status.